Char is a creative writer, artist, and inventor—in and out of the kitchen.

 How Our Stir Crazy Works Best

-We start by selecting medium hull less popcorn.
+We start by selecting medium hull-less popcorn.
 It's easier that way.
 They somehow remove the hulls from the popcorn, so that when it pops up, there aren't a bunch of round hull pieces that stick to the inside of your mouth.
 Hopefully, for the most part, you are eating just the white popcorn.

-True, it isn't fool proof.
+True, it isn't foolproof.
 You may end up with a hull or two in your bowl, but it's few and far between.

-We place about a third of a cup of oil to our popper and add five kernels of popcorn to the bowl.
+We place about a third of a cup of oil in our popper and add five kernels of popcorn to the bowl.
 We put the Stir Crazy cover on and plug in the unit.
 This starts the process of the metal wand going around in circles.

-What is Popcorn Exactly?
+What Is Popcorn, Exactly?

 Popcorn is a small kernel of dried corn.
-The moisture content of dried corn is at a certain percent, enough so that there is still a slight amount of water in the kernel.
+The moisture content of dried corn is at a certain percentage, enough so that there is still a slight amount of water in the kernel.
 This water, when heated with oil, starts to boil and steam and the kernel actually blows up with the steam.

 That's when you see the white popcorn.